martinsvarc/platformnew/SECURITY_NOTES.md

 ## 🔐 Security Model

-### What /clear-storage Does
+### REMOVED: /clear-storage Page
-- **Clears browser localStorage only** (local to that specific browser/device)
-- **Does NOT modify the database**
-- User must still provide valid username + password to login
+**This feature was removed due to security vulnerability.**

+**The Problem:**
+- If attacker has your password, they could use /clear-storage to reset 2FA
+- Then set up THEIR OWN Touch ID/PIN
+- This defeats the entire purpose of 2FA!

+**Correct Approach:**
-- After clearing, user can set up fresh 2FA
+- Only admins can reset user 2FA (via Team Members dashboard)

-### What It Does NOT Do
-- Does not bypass password authentication
-- Does not modify server-side user data
-- Does not grant access without credentials
+- Users who are locked out must contact admin
+- This maintains 2FA security even if password is compromised

 ## 🚨 Attack Scenarios & Mitigations

-### Scenario 1: Physical Access to Logged-In Computer
-**Attack:** Someone with physical access tries to hijack 2FA **Mitigation:**
-- ✅ `/clear-storage` only works when NOT logged in
-- ✅ Attacker must log you out first (you'd notice)
-- ✅ Still requires password to login
-- 🔒 **Best Practice:** Lock your computer when away (Cmd+Ctrl+Q on Mac, Win+L on Windows)

-### Scenario 2: Stolen Password
+### Scenario 1: Stolen Password (Without 2FA)
-**Attack:** Attacker knows your password AND has physical access **Mitigation:**
+**Attack:** Attacker knows your password **Mitigation:**
-- ⚠️ If password is compromised, attacker can access account regardless of 2FA reset
-- 🔒 **Solution:** Change your password immediately
+- ✅ 2FA blocks login!
+Attacker can't access account
+- ✅ They don't have your Touch ID or PIN code
+- 🔒 **This is why 2FA exists!**

+### Scenario 2: Lost Access to 2FA
+**Legitimate Issue:** You're locked out (domain mismatch, lost PIN, etc.)
+**Solution:**
-- 🔒 **Contact Admin:** Have admin reset your 2FA from the dashboard
+- 🔒 Contact admin to reset your 2FA
-- 💡 **Admin can see:** When 2FA was last reset (audit trail)
+- 🔒 Admin uses "Reset 2FA" button in Team Members dashboard
+- 🔒 You login with password and set up 2FA fresh
+- ✅ This maintains security even if password is known

-### Scenario 3: Domain Mismatch (Legitimate Use)
+### Scenario 3: Domain Mismatch
-**Use Case:** You set up 2FA on localhost, now stuck on production **Solution:**
+**Use Case:** Set up 2FA on localhost, now stuck on production **Solution:**
-- ✅ Go to `/clear-storage` (while logged out)
-- ✅ Clear 2FA data
+- 🔒 Clear browser data manually (F12 → Application → Clear Storage)
-- ✅ Login with password
+- 🔒 OR contact admin to reset your 2FA
-- ✅ Set up 2FA fresh on production domain
+- ✅ Then login and set up fresh 2FA on correct domain

 ## 🛡️ Security Best Practices